kyleburnett/clipper/README.md

 #### op.setFactor(factor[, callback]);

 Sets the factor used to transform each coordinate.
 Useful when the coordinates are given in small units such as `[0.0, 0.0, 0.010, 0.0, 0.010, 0.010, 0.0, 0.010]`.
 Clipper works in integers, so the coordinates must be scalled up.
 For example, the factor could be set to 1000.
-The result from any clipping operation will return any results inte original scale.
+The result from any clipping operation will return any results in the original scale.

 #### op.addSubjectPath(path, closed[, callback]);

 Adds an open or closed subject path to the the clipping operation.
 The path should be a list of (x, y) vertices given in an array.
+The `closed` parameter indicates whether the path is closed (i.e., a polygon) or open (i.e., a polyline).

 #### op.addClipPath(path[, callback]);

 Adds a clip path to the clipping operation.
 The path should be a list of (x, y) vertices given in an array.
+Note that clip paths are closed; that is, clip path must always represent polygons.

 #### op.union([callback]);